Um Jammer Lammy: Reception

 The game was given generally favorable reviews according to the review aggregation website GameRankings.
 GameSpot's Jeff Gerstmann commented on the game's sound, graphics and originality: "While the game isn't a strict sequel, it does take place in the same universe, with the same graphics style and nearly identical gameplay. ...
 [T]he additional levels, the two-player option, and the inclusion of the Parappa remixes in Um Jammer Lammy add a value that Parappa the Rapper simply can't touch.
 But keep in mind that the game doesn't stray far from the formula, and the game's difficulty will put off those who never mastered Parappa.
 So, to put it another way, if you didn't play Parappa to death and love every minute of it, you might as well skip out on Um Jammer Lammy".
 Similarly, IGN's Jay Boor commented on the gameplay, story, graphics and sound: "If you can look past all the crazy effects and wild animations, the plot isn't as funny, or as cute, as Parappa the Rapper’s.
 In fact, it was kind of bland. ...
 But the rest of the game is sweet. ...
 Um Jammer Lammy is a great addition to the Parappa cosmos... [and] has so much more that Parappa didn't have".
 GameRevolution called it "a cool game, if for no other reason than to entertain sufficiently inebriated party guests.
 It's easily the most insane mish-mash of psychadelia [sic] yet seen on a console, and at least deserves a shot (or the whole bottle, even)", but criticized the story, calling it "the most obtuse, disjointed, drug-induced mess of a story that has ever been conceived, period".
 The site even went so far as to rate the game as #40 on the list of the Top 50 Worst Game Names Ever.
 Next Generation said of the Japanese version, "any game that includes a stage dive deserves five stars out of hand".

 The alternate U.S. version of Lammy's Stage 6, however, drew mixed praise and criticism.
 IGN's Boor called it "a far off island [that] has that Japan-idol-talk influence...
 So if you were expecting to see one of the levels being in hell, well, it's not in there".
 Similarly, GameSpot's Gerstmann made a later update on his March 26, 1999 review by commenting on the U.S. alterations to Stage 6, exclaiming: "It doesn't really affect the game too much, since much of the game doesn't make a lot of sense to begin with".

-The game won E3 1999 Game Critics Awards in the categories "Best Puzzle/Trivia/Parlor Game" and "Outstanding Achievement in Sound".
+Um Jammer Lammy won E3 1999 Game Critics Awards in the categories "Best Puzzle/Trivia/Parlor Game" and "Outstanding Achievement in Sound".
+The game also received the "Outstanding Achievement in Original Music Composition" award from the Academy of Interactive Arts & Sciences at the 3rd Annual Interactive Achievement Awards.